kadena-docs/kadena-docs/docs/coding-projects/hello-world.md

 The `greeting` module defined a single function—one very much like the traditional Hello, World! program you see when learning any new programming language.

-In the `hello-world` project folder, you'll take a closer look at the `hello-world` module, extend its functionality, and deploy it on the local development network.
+In the `00-hello-world` project folder, you'll take a closer look at the `hello-world` module, extend its functionality, and deploy it on the local development network.

 ## Before you begin